senseirokke/Documentation/docsv2/configuration/cors.md

 * `ClientConfigurationCorsPolicyService`
     * This implementation draws its list of allowed origins from the `AllowedCorsOrigins` property of the `Client` objects that are stored in the database.
-    * This implementaion will automatically be registered if the `RegisterClientStore` or `RegisterConfigurationServices` extension methods are used.
+    * This implementation will automatically be registered if the `RegisterClientStore` or `RegisterConfigurationServices` extension methods are used.